Mathieuu/LibraryManagementSystem/README.md

 ####Software description

 This software is used to track items of a library.
 It provides mechanisms to manage documents, authors, editors, categories, borrowers and handle different acces levels.
 Borrowers can also use the application but only to search documents.
-The software has been developped in Java with SWING.
+The software has been developped with Java and SWING.

 ####How to make it work ?